ntutic/json_scrapy/docs/topics/spiders.rst

 .. _topics-spiders-ref:

-scrapy.Spider
+jscrapy.Spider
 =============

-.. class:: scrapy.spiders.Spider
+.. class:: jscrapy.spiders.Spider
-.. class:: scrapy.Spider()
+.. class:: jscrapy.Spider()

    This is the simplest spider, and the one from which every other spider must inherit (including spiders that come bundled with Scrapy, as well as spiders